xu2xulim/Trello-MirrorSync/README.md

 ### Automation
 Here are two examples using card buttons with the endpoints to setup the mirroring :

-- Uses the /clone to create a copy of the card and /setup to create the create_webhooks `post to url "https://25puys.deta.dev/clone" with payload "{"card_id" : "{triggercardidlong}"}", and post to url "https://25puys.deta.dev/setup" with payload "{"card_id" : "{httpresponse.card_id}" , "alt_card_id" : "{httpresponse.alt_card_id}"}"`
+- Uses the /clone to create a copy of the card and /setup to create the create_webhooks (**Not referred** since a timeout can occur depending on the contents of the source card.)
+`post to url "https://25puys.deta.dev/clone" with payload "{"card_id" : "{triggercardidlong}"}", and post to url "https://25puys.deta.dev/setup" with payload "{"card_id" : "{httpresponse.card_id}" , "alt_card_id" : "{httpresponse.alt_card_id}"}"`
 **Update** Trello not returning {httpresponse} correctly : Apr 2, 2022.

-- Uses Trello automation to create a copy of the card and /setup to create the create_webhooks `copy the card without comments to the top of list "Up Next" on board "Dojo 1", and post to url "https://25puys.deta.dev/setup" with payload "{"card_id" : "{triggercardidlong}", "alt_card_id" : "{copycardidlong}"}"`
+- Uses Trello automation to create a copy of the card and /setup to create the create_webhooks (**Preferred**) `copy the card without comments to the top of list "Up Next" on board "Dojo 1", and post to url "https://25puys.deta.dev/setup" with payload "{"card_id" : "{triggercardidlong}", "alt_card_id" : "{copycardidlong}"}"`